scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## SCION and other routing approaches

 _TODO:  complete this part
-- There is an increasing motivation to extend existing inter-domain routign approaches beyond mere reachability.
+- There is an increasing motivation to extend existing inter-domain routing approaches beyond mere reachability.
 To this extent, extensions to BGP have been proposed.
 For example, BGP with colors, aims at TODO...
 Semantic routing {{I-D.irtf-introduction-to-semantic-routing}} aims at..
 TODO